octo-woapi/cookbook/recipes/README.md

 layout: Home
 ---

-Made with :love: by the API team @OCTO.
+Made with :heart: by the WOAPI team @OCTO.